How to Map a Network Drive in macOS

 Off-campus Access Requires VPN

-Please note that you will need to be running and connected to UAB's secure VPN connection in order for off-campus access to work.
+Please note that you will need to be running and connected to UAB's secure Virtual Private Network (VPN) in order for off-campus access to work.

 Step 1: Open the Finder, then select Go from the menu.
 Now select Connect to Server from the drop-down menu.